SchizoDuckie/CreateReadUpdateDelete.js/README.md

 CRUD.define: 1:1 relation
 =========================

-To define a 1:1 relation, use the CRUD.RELATION_SINGLE constant.
+To define a 1:1 relation, use the CRUD.RELATION_SINGLE relation type.
 Simply define the fact that a relationship exists, CreateReadUpdateDelete will automatically deduct that the primary key from table A exists in table B and vice versa.

 Consider this fictional scenario where every actor in the world can only play one role, ever.